huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

 characters.
 Only letters, digits, hyphens (-) and underscores (_) are allowed.
 If omitted, the platform will automatically allocate a product ID.
 Changing this parameter will create a new resource.

-* `space` - (Optional, String, ForceNew) Specifies the resource space ID which the product belongs to.
+* `space_id` - (Optional, String, ForceNew) Specifies the resource space ID which the product belongs to.
 If omitted, the product will belong to the default resource space.
 Changing this parameter will create a new resource.

 <a name="IoTDA_service"></a>